 I love to Double Doodle* with both children and adults, and delight in guiding people to discover their own creative expression.
 An art project is a wonderful way to learn about exploring choices, and about turning “mistakes” into pleasing serendipities (something we can’t learn too much about!).
 And the Double Doodle process supports skills of eye-teaming, eye-hand coordination, directionality, and fluid mark-making, while providing a lot of fun!

 I find that many holiday images are easy to draw using the Double Doodle process, and don’t take long to make.
-Here are three that I enjoyed creating for my grandchildren.
+Here are three that I enjoyed creating with my grandchildren.
 Most children ages 8 and up can quickly learn to do the first two.
-They’ll have the most fun if you do it with them and keep it playful, turning any “mistakes” into serendipities (or feeling free to experiment with a few versions till you get the flow).
+They’ll have the most fun if you do it with them and keep it playful, turning any “mistakes” into “oopsies,” or feeling free to experiment with a few versions till you get the flow.

 To make the snowman, fold your paper vertically, then tape the paper down.
-With a marker in each hand, and with both hands beginning equidistance from the fold mark, use a single downward in-and-out-stroke to fluidly draw the outline of the hat and snowman.** (If you are new to the Double Doodle, you can find a more simple image for beginning and additional instructions here.)
+With a marker in each hand, and with both hands beginning equidistance from the fold mark, use a single downward in-and-out-stroke to fluidly draw the outline of the hat and snowman.** (If you are new to the Double Doodle, you’ll find a more simple image and additional instructions here.)
 Use whatever marker colors attract you.
-As you can see with the snowman, I used two different colors of blue to show off the Double Doodle effect.
+For the snowman, I used two different colors of blue to show off the Double Doodle effect.
 Now, with additional colors, make the eyes and mouth, buttons, and stick-arms.
-Color in the hat and scarf using either one or two hands, as is easy for you.
+Color in the hat and scarf using either one or two hands.
 Complete with a broom or shovel, and a background, as you wish.

 A simple pine tree shape is easily double-doodled.
-Above left is a photo of the tree drawing after the first leisurely in-and-out motions, and again below, after adding some circles and curlicues for ornaments, and some icicle squiggles for ornaments.
+Above left is a photo of the tree drawing after the first leisurely in-and-out motions, and again below, after adding some circles, curlicues, and icicle squiggles for ornaments.

 Finally, here’s a little more complex drawing of an elf, fun for older children.
 Again, begin with a simple outline.
 Then color over and fill in as you like.
 Build from symmetry to asymmetry.
 I colored in the vest, leggings, and all by turning the page as needed, then placing my markers side-by-side as I colored.